 The short answer to this question is yes.
+Dental x-rays are a good annual practice.
 Our pros here at Danville Family Dentistry can tell a lot about your oral health and your teeth just by looking at them.
 However, a visual examination can’t tell us everything we need to know to keep you healthy.

 What are X-Rays Used For?